GeppyQ/fbpb/README.txt

 23) Input: '{PAGE_ID}?fields=access_token' into the input field, where {PAGE_ID} is the id of the facebook page
 24) Find the permanent page access token in the response (node "access_token")
 25) Go back to the Access Token Debugger and paste the permanent token and press "Debug".
 "Expires" should be "Never"
+26) Go back to https://developers.facebook.com and select your app in 'My Apps'
+27) On the right hand side, go to 'Settings > Basic'
+28) Under 'Privacy Policy URL', input a URL to a text document containing your Privacy Policy (Google Drive Docs works for this)
+29) In the top right of the app settings should be a toggle that says 'OFF' next to 'Status: In Development'.
+Click on the toggle to publish your app.
+30) You're all setup!

 You now have everything you need to post to your facebook page!